gpbl/react-day-picker/apps/website/docs/api/interfaces/PropsBase.md

 - `after`: Displays the buttons after the caption.
 This ensures the tab order matches the visual order.

-If not set, the buttons default to being displayed after the caption, but the tab order may not align with the visual order.
+If not set, DayPicker preserves its legacy layout, but the tab order may not align with the visual order when using `captionLayout="dropdown"`.

 #### Since